 Tours of the brewery are given every Saturday at 1:00 p.m. and 3:00 p.m. and cost $15 for a regular ticket or $20 for a VIP ticket, which includes a sampling of unreleased flavors.

 See Related: Best Breweries in Austin, Texas

 21. San Antonio Botanical Garden

-The entire garden is absolutely stunning, but I highly recommend visiting the Lucile Halsell Conservatory.
+The entire garden is stunning, but I highly recommend visiting the Lucile Halsell Conservatory.
 The conservatory houses unique, exotic plants from around the globe.
-The Texas Native Trail area is also a great place to take in native flora and fauna.
+The Texas Native Trail area is also great to take in native flora and fauna.

 Check out the botanical garden’s Lightscape display if you plan to visit during winter.
 The Lightscape completely transforms the space into a festive wonderland perfect for the whole family to enjoy.

-The botanical garden is open from Friday to Wednesday from 8:00 am to 7:00 pm and on Thursdays from 8:00 am to 9:00 pm.
+The botanical garden is open from Friday to Wednesday from 8:00 a.m.to 7:00 p.m. and Thursdays from 8:00 a.m.to 9:00 pm.
 Adult admission is $16 during the week and $18 on weekends.
 Reduced rates are available for children, students, and military personnel.